Higgs boson: Introduction

-The Standard Model
+Standard Model

-Physicists explain the fundamental particles and forces of our universe in terms of the Standard Model – a widely accepted framework based on quantum field theory that predicts almost all known particles and forces other than gravity with great accuracy.
+Physicists explain the fundamental particles and forces of the universe in terms of the Standard Model – a widely accepted framework based on quantum field theory that predicts almost all known particles and forces aside from gravity with great accuracy.
 (A separate theory, general relativity, is used for gravity.)
-In the Standard Model, the particles and forces in nature (other than gravity) arise from properties of quantum fields, known as gauge invariance and symmetries.
+In the Standard Model, the particles and forces in nature (aside from gravity) arise from properties of quantum fields known as gauge invariance and symmetries.
 Forces in the Standard Model are transmitted by particles known as gauge bosons.